elgc/Insurance-costs-predictor/README.md

 - Second order Polynomial Regression (Kaggle selected in example): with **R2=0.80**
 - Random Forest of Second Order Poly Reg with Hyper Opt: **R2=0.87**

-All values of R2 correspond to the mdodel evaluated on the test set.
+All values of R2 correspond to the model evaluated on the test set.

 The model selected provides good working predictability.